An overview of the 16 to 19 funding formula.

 - a young person aged 16 to 18 who requires additional support costing over £6,000

-- any young person aged 19 to 25 subject to an EHC plan who requires additional support costing over £6,000
+- any young person aged 19 to 25 subject to an education health and care (EHC) plan who requires additional support costing over £6,000

 Help is available to young people in education via a range of student support schemes.